mjaschen/collmex/README.md

 ## Notes

 Collmex expects all strings encoded in code page 1252 (Windows) while the Collmex PHP SDK expects all inputs as UTF-8 and outputs everything as UTF-8.
-The conversion of string encodings is done transparently with the [forceutf8] library before sending a request to the Collmex API and after receiving the response from the API.
+The conversion of string encodings is done transparently by using the Symfony String Component and PHP's `mb_convert_encoding()` function before sending a request to the Collmex API and after receiving the response from the API.

 ## Development